rollup/plugins/packages/node-resolve/README.md

 ## Package entrypoints

 This plugin supports the package entrypoints feature from node js, specified in the `exports` or `imports` field of a package.
 Check the [official documentation](https://nodejs.org/api/packages.html#packages_package_entry_points) for more information on how this works.
+This is the default behavior.
+In the abscence of these fields, the fields in `mainFields` will be the ones to be used.

 ## Options